-By enrolling in our Full-time program, students get the most out of what Brighton Launch has to offer.
-The daily structure, learning, and social contact allow students to build their skills and abilities.
+By enrolling in the Full-time program, students get the most out of what Brighton Launch has to offer.
+The daily structure, learning, and social contact helps build the confidence, abilities and life skills for adults with disabilities.
 And, it allows our Coaches the opportunity to work with students across all areas of the curriculum.

 Independent Living Skills:

-Our unique Real Economy program teaches personal financial management through the use of real cash, ‘earned’ through work placements.
-Note that the Real Economy program fee is charged to student accounts, and is used to pay for daily lunches, transportation fees and a gym membership.
+The unique Real Economy program teaches personal financial management through the use of real cash stored on debit cards, ‘earned’ through work placements.
+Note: The Real Economy program fee is directly deposited to students’ debit cards by parents and charged weekly from the card.
+It is used to pay for lunch, community outings and snacks.
+Transportation is via TTC using their personal Presto cards supplied by their family.

 Workplace Skills and Careers: